adeleke123/alx-system_engineering-devops/README.md

 This repository contains my activities in the System Engineering DevOps Projects, which were completed as part of the Full Stack Software Engineer program organized by ALX Africa.
 I was part of the cohort08, and the program ran from June 2022 to July 2023.

 The projects were implemented using various programming languages, including shell, Python, Puppet, C, and Ruby.
-By completing these projects, I have gained valuable experience and knowledge in system engineering and DevOps.
+By completing these projects, I have gained valuable experience and knowledge in System Engineering and DevOps.

 ## Table of contents